East Hills railway line: History

 Map of the East Hills Line from 1939 showing the limit of electrification at Kingsgrove, and the former station names Dumbleton and Herne Bay.

 Proposals for a line to East Hills were first raised after World War 1 as an extension of the existing line at Bankstown.
 In 1923, the Railway Department put forward a proposal for a railway from Tempe to Salt Pan Creek to serve the growing town of Dumbleton (later known as Beverly Hills).
 Residents west of Salt Pan Creek petitioned the government to extend the line to East Hills.

 The New South Wales Public Works Committee approved of construction of a railway from Tempe to East Hills in August 1924 and the bill for construction of the line passed both Houses of the state Parliament in late 1924.
 A ceremony at Padstow Park commemorating the turning of the first sod by the then-Premier of New South Wales Jack Lang was held in September 1927.

 The initial line was to be double track between Tempe and Kingsgrove and single track beyond, although earthworks were to allow future easy duplication of the entire route.
 Electrification was also to end at Kingsgrove.
 Construction began in 1927 with the employment of 400 workers, and most of the earthworks were completed in by 1930.
 Station names were announced in November 1929.
 They were largely the same as those used today with the exception of Dumbleton (present-day Beverly Hills) and Herne Bay (present-day Riverwood).

 The first section to Kingsgrove opened on 21 September 1931 as an electrified double track line from Wolli Creek Junction on the Illawarra Line to Kingsgrove.

 The second section, a single-track non-electrified extension to East Hills, was opened on 19 December 1931 by the then-Minister for Local Government James McGirr in a ceremony at East Hills.
 Points to reverse trains were provided at Kingsgrove, and a passing loop was provided at Herne Bay.
-Services on this section were by CPH railmotor, supplemented by through steam trains from Central in peak hours.
-Some electric services from Kingsgrove operated through to St James station (the City Circle was not complete at that time), however most terminated at Tempe, connecting with Illawarra line services to and from the city.
-Complete through service commenced in 1937.
-The single line between Kingsgrove and East Hills was opened for electric services on 17 December 1939.
+This section was electrified on 17 December 1939.

 In the post war period of the 1940s and 1950s migrant hostels and housing commission estates were developed in suburbs along the line.
 The line was duplicated between Kingsgrove and Riverwood in 1948, with points for terminating trains provided at both stations, and a passing loop at Revesby was opened in 1956.
-Services generally ran all stations from East Hills via Tempe and Sydenham, to the City Circle.
-Occasional services terminated at Riverwood, Kingsgrove and Padstow.